frozeman/feindura-flat-file-cms/README.md

     ?>

-After this you can refer to the feindura class an it's methods through the $mycms->... object.
+After this you can refer to the feindura class an it's methods through the $mycms->... instance.